 After first working on drama series and documentaries for local television station TVB, Hui turned to the silver screen, directing her first film in 1979—mystery thriller The Secret.
 She bucked the trend of rehashing Hollywood formulas in making movies and quickly became associated with the Hong Kong New Wave or Second Wave film movement, along with the likes of Wong Kar-wai.

-Hui was also well-known for using her art to make commentaries and allegories on the social, political, and gender issues that exist in Hong Kong society.
+Hui was also well-known for using her art to make commentaries and allegories on the issues that exist in Hong Kong society.
 She broadened the themes present in Hong Kong cinema by introducing strong female representation onto the silver screens.

 Her 2011 film A Simple Life (sometimes also referred to as Sister Peach), starring Andy Lau and Deanie Ip, premiered at the Venice International Film Festival and bagged numerous awards from various international film festivals and awards.
 In 2012, Hui was honoured with lifetime achievement awards at both the Hong Kong International Film Festival and the Asian Film Awards.
 The Academy of Motion Picture Arts and Sciences then extended a membership invitation to Hui in 2017.